michael2012z/BitBible/markdown/JPS/files/Joel.md

 11. Haste ye, and come, all ye nations round about, and gather yourselves together; thither cause Thy mighty ones to come down, O HaShem!

-12. Let the nations be stirred up, and come up to the valley of Jehoshaphat;That is, The Lord judgeth. for there will I sit to judge all the nations round about.
+12. Let the nations be stirred up, and come up to the valley of Jehoshaphat;

 13. Put ye in the sickle, for the harvest is ripe; come, tread ye, for the winepress is full, the vats overflow; for their wickedness is great.